 By MARK SCOLFORO, Associated Press

-A message seeking comment from the fraternity chapter’s lawyer was not immediately returned.
+A phone message left for the lawyer for Clinton County Children and Youth Services was not immediately returned.

 The decision overturns Superior Court, which had ruled a county judge erred in deciding the mother’s drug use did not qualify as child abuse.